sergeynordicresults/sergeynordicresults.github.io/index.md

 # !!!IF you think war is cool!!!

-Check what is a Milgrem experiment, there is a 80% chance that you are a monster, that [You would to kill and rape people](https://youtu.be/N4qcA4Gg25o?t=572) IF you are given a chance, that You would be a nazi in nazi Germany (I would)
+Check what is a Milgrem experiment
+1. there is a 80% chance that you are a monster
+2. that [You would to kill and rape people](https://youtu.be/N4qcA4Gg25o?t=572) IF you are given a chance (I would, the raw person in my body would, I hope not children)
+3. that You would be a nazi in nazi Germany (I would, without proper vision to future)

 > "We should ask not why something DOESNT WORK, but why something (from time to time) DOES WORK AT ALL" (Jordan Peterson)